How to make rose fire cider and what it's used for

-Rose, bee pollen and pine honey fire cider is a herbalist's tonic for attracting abundance, prosperity, love and beauty into your life.
+Rose fire cider is a vitamin and antioxidant rich herbalist's tonic for attracting abundance, prosperity, love and beauty into your life.

 What is fire cider?